Octavius Hadfield

 Octavius Hadfield (6 October 1814 – 11 December 1904) was Archdeacon of Kapiti, Bishop of Wellington from 1870 to 1893 and Primate of New Zealand from 1890 to 1893.
 He was a member of the Church Missionary Society (CMS) for thirty years.
 He was recognised as an authority on Māori customs and language.
 His views on Māori rights, expressed in several books strongly criticised the actions of the New Zealand Government.
-Hadfield married Catherine (Kate) Williams (24 February 1831 – 8 January 1902) a daughter of the Rev. Henry Williams and Marianne Williams.
+Hadfield married Catherine (Kate) Williams (24 February 1831 – 8 January 1902) a daughter of the Rev. Henry Williams and Marianne Williams, on 19 May 1852.

 Background

 He was born into an affluent family but often had very poor health and nearly died on several occasions.
 He received an excellent university education but did not finish his degree due to ill health.
 As a member of a wealthy family he was able to tour though Europe.
 Normally, lack of a degree would have prevented him being ordained but he was able to secure a position in New Zealand.